 Belize is small, meaning there are no large subway systems or Uber-like services to whisk you from place to place, but that doesn’t mean it’s difficult to get around.
 Precisely because Belize is a smaller nation, it often takes less time to get from point A to Point B than it would in another destination.
 The country has a consistent, regular bus schedule, with stops in every major town and city.
 It’s also quite easy to rent a car and drive yourself.
 There are also water taxis with regular – and affordable – calls, and even domestic flights with multiple times to choose from.
 Any of these options could very well make vacationing in a new place more convenient.

 Belize is expensive

 Another highly searched question is whether Belize is an expensive place for vacation.
 Like many other tropical destinations, beachside resorts and quality attractions may come with a hefty price tag.
 Still, traveling to Belize is totally doable and that’s not a myth.
 Unless you want the five-star Caribbean treatment, there are still ways to enjoy all the country has to offer without breaking the bank.
-From booking during shoulder season, scouring for hotel deals and giveaways online to opting for packages and choosing group tours, there are many ways to enjoy your vacation on a shoestring budget.
+From booking during shoulder season; scouring for hotel deals and giveaways online; and opting for packages and choosing group tours, there are many ways to enjoy your vacation on a shoestring budget.